 The Hospital sponsors a deferred compensation plan 457(b).
 These plans are tax-advantaged retirement plans offered by state and local governments.
 Eligible employees will be able to make salary deferral contributions up to an applicable dollar limit set by the Internal Revenue Service ("IRS") each year.
 The Hospital also maintains a 401(a) pension plan for employer contributions.
-Through the 401(a) plan, if the employee contributes a minimum of three percent, the Hospital contributions are vested by a percentage determined by the employee's years of service.
-Total expenses for the years ended September 30, 2023 and 2022 were approximately \$259,000 and \$123,000, respectively.
+Through the 401(a) plan, if the employee contributes a minimum of 3.0 percent, the Hospital contributes a match of 5.0 percent of the employee's base salary (excluding overtime salary).
+Employer contributions are vested by a percentage determined by the employee's years of service.
+Total expenses for the years ended September 30, 2024 and 2023 were approximately \$331,000 and \$259,000, respectively.